mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 > But Ma Tsu held him fast.

 So very naturally Pai Chang wanted to fly away, but immediately Ma Tsu held him fast, because even though you want to be free from it, [still] you cannot forget that Ph.D degree.
-So you have to keep the Ph.D., but you cannot stay with the Ph.D.; you have to throw it away, but you cannot forget it.
+So you have to keep the Ph.D., but you cannot stay with the Ph.D.
+You have to throw it away, but you cannot forget it.
 That is the real reality: where you are, how you work with the people.
 Without forgetting the Ph.D., but being free from Ph.D. – and then how you can share your life with people?

 That is where?

 That is a moment.
 That is a real reality.

 How?

 That is undefiled practice.
 Exactly.

 So Ma Tsu held him fast and immediately said: